 Pyrosales is the exclusive Australian Distributor for RKC temperature controlling instruments.
 We strongly believe in the quality, durability and reliability of these temperature controllers.
 These controllers are long lasting and high quality instruments.

 How does a temperature controller work?

 A temperature controller (also referred to as PID controller), is a process controller.
 They are used to control and monitor temperature according to application needs.
 The simplest explanation for a temperature controller is: A temperature sensor is used as an input into the controller which is then connected to an output such as a heating element.
-Temperature control is a process in which change of temperature of a space, or of a substance, is measured or otherwise detected, and the passage of heat energy into or out of the space or substance is adjusted to achieve a desired temperature.
-Temperature controllers are needed in any situation requiring a given temperature be kept stable.
-This can be in a situation where an object is required to be heated, cooled or both and to remain at the target temperature (set point), regardless of the changing environment around it.
+Temperature control is a process in which the change of temperature of a space, or of a substance, is measured or otherwise detected, and the passage of heat energy into or out of the space or substance is adjusted to achieve the desired temperature.
+Temperature controllers are needed in any situation requiring a given temperature to be kept stable.
+This can be in a situation where an object is required to be heated, cooled, or both and to remain at the target temperature (set point), regardless of the changing environment around it.

 A temperature controller is effectively a cost saving device as the instrument precisely controls temperatures without staff engagements.
 It shows temperature readings by comparing the actual temperature to the set temperature, which then provides the output to a control element.